Chapter in this post:

 Ransomware for macOS or OS X on the Apple Mac, iMac, and MacBook is not very common, but neither is it impossible.
 The malware that blocks files or even the entire hard drive in order to extort bitcoins for release can be ordered on the Darknet.
 Ransomware-as-a-Service (RaaS) is the name of such an offer.
-The company founded in 2000 Fortinet, which offers digital security solutions, has MacRansomware Accepted as ransomware as a service for macOS and OS X and analyzed the malware for would-be hackers.
+The company founded in 2000 Fortinet, which offers digital security solutions, has MacRansomware as a Ransomware as a service for macOS and OS X and analyzed the malware for would-be hackers.

 By the way: Below is also about MacSpy, a spy software for the Mac.
 Click here to jump to the relevant paragraph.